Neverball/neverball-docs/Materials.md

-`shadowed`    | Shadow-receiving material `transparent` | Transparent or translucent material `two-sided`   | Two-sided material visible from behind `semi-opaque` | Material that is partially rendered as transparent `alpha-test`  | Alpha-tested material
-`particle`    | Meshes using materials of this type are rendered as a series of point sprites
+`shadowed`    | Shadow-receiving material `transparent` | Transparent or translucent material `two-sided`   | Two-sided material visible from behind `particle`    | Meshes using materials of this type are rendered as a series of point sprites